 Let me be that person for you.
 If you don't have anyone else in your life who has a transgender child, I would like to help you.
 I can answer your questions and give you advice.
 I can be the person who has gone before you and can help you find your way.
 I may not always get it right, but I can share what it was like for me.
 I can offer what I did and learned and what resources I found.
 I can share my experiences which may help you feel that what you are experiencing is normal.
 If nothing else, it will help you feel less alone.

 By sharing our experiences, we can cast a wider net and start bringing each other together.
-We may not always be able to publicly share our experiences to protect the safety of our children, but we can be building community together.
+We may not always be able to publicly share our experiences to protect the safety of our children, but we can build community together.

 Let me know how I can support you.
 Drop a note in the comments, or feel free to send me a private message or an email.